The 2030 Agenda and SDG’s

 - The Social Security System to support unassisted families, orphans, those unable to work, and other beneficiaries of the social security system.

-- Charity organisations, under the supervision of the Ministry of Labour and Social Development.
+- Charity organisations, under the supervision of the Ministry of Human Resource and Social Development.

 The Kingdom of Saudi Arabia is one of the largest contributors to programs for eradicating hunger.
 The Kingdom’s efforts center around achieving food security both internally and beyond its borders, in addition to striving for the Kingdom’s agricultural sector to contribute a larger percentage of its GDP, thereby aiding economic development, and diversifying the Kingdom’s agricultural base.